chauff/IN4325/lecturesAppliedNLP.md

 - [Stance detection](https://github.com/FakeNewsChallenge/fnc-1)

 ## Lecture 9: NLP Introduction
 Natural Language processing describes computational methods that allow computers to "understand" human communication.
-This lecture explains what Natural Language Processing does, and describes common NLP applications.
+This lecture explains what NLP can do, and describes common NLP applications.
 It describes the kind of tasks that are solved by NLP, and the kind of components/sub-tasks that make it possible for us to solve these tasks.

 The slides are [online](https://drive.google.com/open?id=1Lp3RA4Bc7XZqrvEki43U2Vpj9xoC6KLw-JsjPY2jaDc) - **currently from the 2017/18 course edition**.
 The slides will be updated (as needed) after the lecture.